shikokuchuo/nanonext/README.md

 #### Windows

 For R \>= 4.2 using the ‘rtools42’ toolchain, ‘libnng’ v1.6.0 (722bf46)
-will be built from the package sources and ‘libmbedtls’ v3.2.1 will be downloaded and built automatically during installation.
+and ‘libmbedtls’ v3.2.1 will be automatically compiled from the package sources during installation.

 For previous R versions, pre-compiled ‘libnng’ v1.6.0 (722bf46) and ‘libmbedtls’ v3.2.1 libraries are downloaded and used for installation